Yassi0022/HR-Attrition-Analysis/README.md

-## Day 4 – Feature Importance Insights
+## 4 – Feature Importance Insights

 Using a Random Forest model, we identified the most influential variables in employee attrition.